Winter

 An obvious reason I held on to it is that it reminds me of home.
 But my attachment to it has another facet, this curious sense of pride.
 I picture my great-aunt, this solemn woman with razor sharp focus, as she crafts this piece.
 It is a tangible connection to my grandmother; she wore these saris in the prime of her life when my own mother was just a kid.
 It reminds me of her quiet strength and tireless spirit in raising and nurturing a family of six in all varieties of calamitous circumstances.
 It reminds me of the long line of outrageously strong women in my family whose shoulders I stand on. – Nihitha S.

-To learn more about Nihitha’s sari quilt and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Nihitha’s sari quilt and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 3!

 Rainbow Mug